Martchus/syncthingtray/README.md

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).

-The following Qt 5 modules are requried: core network gui network widgets webenginewidgets/webkitwidgets
+The following Qt 5 modules are requried: core network gui widgets webenginewidgets/webkitwidgets

 #### Select Qt modules for WebView
 * If Qt WebKitWidgets is installed on the system, the tray will link against it.
 Otherwise it will link against Qt WebEngineWidgets.